Install globally

 herdctl agent list --json

-Show detailed information about an installed agent.
+Show detailed information about an agent.

 Terminal window